+Instructions for Form IT-211Special Depreciation Schedule

+For 2006, this form is not eligible for e-file.
+If you are attaching this form to your return, you must file on paper.

+See the instructions for your tax return for the Privacy notification or if you need help contacting the Tax Department.

-New York State Department of Taxation and Finance Instructions for Form IT-211 IT-211-I Special Depreciation Schedule Caution - No deduction can be claimed for research and development expenditures incurred after December 31, 1986.
+Caution: No deduction can be claimed for research and development expenditures incurred after December 31, 1986.
 Any qualified expenditures incurred before January 1, 1987, can be carried over to subsequent years.
 However, no carryover will be allowed after 1993.

+General instructions

-General instructions In lieu of the deduction for depreciation allowable for federal income tax purposes, an individual, partnership, estate or trust may, in accordance with section 612(g) of the Tax Law, elect to deduct special depreciation.
+In lieu of the deduction for depreciation allowable for federal income tax purposes, an individual, partnership, estate or trust may, in accordance with section 612(g) of the Tax Law, elect to deduct special depreciation.
 This deduction shall not be in excess of twice that allowed for federal purposes on qualifying property acquired before 1969.
 Special depreciation is defined below.

 The deduction for special depreciation has been discontinued for property acquired after December 31, 1968, except in certain cases where qualified property was acquired after that date under a bona fide plan, contract, order, or other binding commitment in effect on December 31, 1968, or where physical construction of the property began before January 1, 1969.
 In lieu of this deduction, the taxpayer is allowed an investment credit for taxable years ending after December 31, 1968.
 If a taxpayer elects to claim the investment credit on qualified property, the taxpayer may not claim the deduction for special depreciation.

-The investment credit is claimed on Form IT-212, Investment Credit, which may be obtained from our Web site, fax-on-demand system, or by phone (see Need help? on page 3).
+The investment credit is claimed on Form IT-212, Investment Credit, which may be obtained from our Web site, fax-on-demand system, or by phone.
 Use Form IT-212 to claim a manufacturing and production, retail enterprise, waste treatment, pollution control, or research and development investment credit.

 An election made by an individual, partnership, estate, or trust is binding for all succeeding taxable years unless the Commissioner of Taxation and Finance consents to a change in such election.

+Definitions

-Definitions Special depreciation is the deduction allowed on certain depreciable property newly acquired before 1969, not to exceed twice the amount of federal depreciation allowed on the same item of qualified property (see Classification of property below and on page 2).
+Special depreciation is the deduction allowed on certain depreciable property newly acquired before 1969, not to exceed twice the amount of federal depreciation allowed on the same item of qualified property (see Classification of property below and on page 2).
 Any amount for depreciation or amortization that was excluded or deducted on the item of property in arriving at your federal adjusted gross income must be added back to federal adjusted gross income in figuring New York adjusted gross income.

 For taxable years beginning on or after January 1, 1968, no deduction for depreciation will be allowed for the portion of tangible personal property that is rented or leased to another person or corporation.

 Qualifying property is tangible property that: